CLARKBENHAM/CLARKBENHAM.github.io/content/posts/ladr-review.md

 You can solve the Fibonacii sequence via expressing it as a linear operator, taking the eigenvalues, then computing the exponent in log multiplications by representing the multiplications in binary.

 Every operator can be expressed by polar decomposition, and there's an extension to linear maps.
-	Explains why a transpose can make sense as an approximation for the inverse, if all eigenvalues aobut 1.
+	Explains why a transpose can make sense as an approximation for the inverse, if all eigenvalues about 1.
 Can rotate Every operator so that any vector v is mapped to at most 2D subspace, and these 2D subspaces have at most 2 1-D subspaces overlap.
-	Every Normal complex or Self Adjoint (hermitan, symetric if real) real matrix is diagonizable Every Complex matrix is Jordan diagonizable
+	Every Normal complex or Self Adjoint (Hermitian, symmetric if real) real matrix is diagonalizable Every Complex matrix is Jordan diagonalizable
-	Ever real matrix has a complexification that is diagonizable, which means can be expressed in blocks of [[a,-b], [b,a]] with b > 0
+	Ever real matrix has a complexification that is diagonalizable, which means can be expressed in blocks of [[a,-b], [b,a]] with b > 0
-Every matrix is diagonizable if you represent it with different input and output basises Every matrix in C/with basis of eigenvectors is can be represented as a diagonal matrix, but since eigenvectors aren't orthogonal, it's not 'diagonizable".
+Every matrix is diagonalizable if you represent it with different input and output basises Every matrix in C/with basis of eigenvectors is can be represented as a diagonal matrix, but since eigenvectors aren't orthogonal, it's not 'diagonalizable".
 	np.diag(eigenvalues) = eigenvectors ^-1 @ A @ eigenvectors

 # Concepts Not Covered